rust-lang/chalk/GLOSSARY.md

 - `not(exists(x).
 P(x)) <=> forall(x). not(P(x))`

 ## Skolemization
-Skolemization is a technique of transferring a logical formula with existential quantifiers to a statement without them.
+Skolemization is a technique of transforming a logical formula with existential quantifiers to a statement without them.
 The resulting statement is in general not equivalent to the original statement but equisatisfiable.

+The idea to accomplish this transformation by adding the type variable inside an existential quantifier to the current universe.
+This new type variable has to be unified with another type later on, otherwise the goal cannot be satisfied.

 ## Validity
-An argument (*premisses* therefore *conclusion*) is valid iff there is no valuation which makes the premisses true and the conclusion false.
+An argument ("*premisses* therefore *conclusion*") is valid iff there is no valuation which makes the premisses true and the conclusion false.

 Valid: `A && B therefore A || B`.
 Invalid: `A || B therefore A && B` because the